How to watch live Premier League football on Amazon Prime VideoNov 26 | 3 min read

 “Portraying such an interesting man is incredibly exciting and I feel very lucky to be able to do so.
 It’s going to be an amazing ride.”

-Jack O’Connor – Paddy Mayne
+Jack O’Connell – Paddy Mayne

-O’Connor is best known for his previous roles in Skins and The North Water.
+O’Connell is best known for his previous roles in Skins and The North Water.

 He said: “I'm excited to be working on Steven Knight's bold and ambitious new project with a brilliant director and fellow cast members.